alnaer/alnaer.github.io/README.md

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top UAE YouTubers in 2024 that includes their
 - channel names
 - total subscribers
 - total views